 NoF sessions are more of a two-way communication session, as compared to traditional presentations.
-It’s more about having a leader to moderate discussion, and enable you to share ideas among a group of people with a common interest.
-You will find that many sessions at MMS will end will a brief NoF experience to help you engage and share knowledge.
+It's more about having a leader to moderate discussion and enable you to share ideas among a group of people with a common interest.
+You will find that many sessions at MMS end with a brief NoF experience to help you engage and share knowledge.
 You will also be able to attend NoF sessions each day.
 We all have something to share, and we can all learn from each other.

-No. Be sure to charge your devices before the day starts.
+Generally not.
+Be sure to charge your devices before the day starts.